quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part91_12.10_Shors_Fac.md

 :p What does the `qpe` function do?
 ??x
-The `qpe` function constructs a quantum circuit to perform phase estimation on a given unitary operator \( U \) raised to powers of 2, up to \( 2^{t-1} \).
+The `qpe` function constructs a quantum circuit to perform phase estimation on a given unitary operator $U $ raised to powers of 2, up to$2^{t-1}$.
 The function uses controlled versions of the unitary gates and applies an inverse Quantum Fourier Transform (QFT) at the end.

 The code snippet below provides a detailed view of how `qpe` works: